Contact Us

 In recent years, climate change has had a significant impact on the environment and the world.

 MJC Group considers this fact to be a material matter.
-Following the Task Force on Climate-related Financial Disclosures (TCFD) framework, MJCG analyses the key risks and opportunities related to climate change within the Group and discloses the results of its analysis of its impacts.
+Following the Task Force on Climate-related Financial Disclosures (TCFD) framework, MJC Group analyses the key risks and opportunities related to climate change within the Group and discloses the results of its analysis of its impacts.

 In addition, the Group is committed to saving energy and reducing GHG emissions to mitigate climate change.